 Scroll down for selected seat details

-Wheelerman is a two day mid-Atlantic adventure wheeling event held in the mountains and scenic byways of Virginia and West Virginia.
-This is a modified Time-Speed-Distance (TSD) rally also known as a regularity rally.
+Wheelerman 2019 is a two day mid-Atlantic adventure wheeling event held in the mountains and scenic byways of Preston County, West Virginia.
+Wheelerman 2019 has two components.
+The first component is a modified Time-Speed-Distance (TSD) rally also known as a regularity rally.
 This is not a race.
-This is an event that will challenge your navigational skills and ability to maintain an average pace.
+This is an event that will challenge your navigational skills and ability to maintain an average pace over an interesting preset route.
+The second component is vehicle orienteering where you navigate to a series locations in any order and over a route of your choosing.
 Each team will consist of two 4WD vehicles.
-Crossover SUVs are not recommended.
+Crossover SUVs are not permitted.
 Participants must read the FAQs and agree to terms and conditions.

 Wheelerman supports the principles of Tread Lightly!

 * TEAM TICKET covers one team.
 One team = two vehicles/up to 8 people.
-Ticket covers camping for occupants of the two vehicles on your team.
+Ticket does not cover camping.
 Additional/support persons need to purchase a support pass.

-* SUPPORT PERSON PASS includes camping and access to event participation to adults (18+) who are not occupants of the team vehicles.
+* SUPPORT PERSON PASS includes access to event participation to adults (18+) who are not occupants of the team vehicles.

 1. Why should I sign up for this event?
 A: You will have a fun time, get to use all that overland gear you’ve invested in and see some nice places.

-2. What is the goal of this event?
-A: This is a modified Time-Speed-Distance (TSD) rally also known as a regularity rally.
+2. What does Wheelerman 2019 consist of?
+A: Wheelerman 2019 consists of two components.
+The first component is a modified Time-Speed-Distance (TSD) rally also known as a regularity rally.
 The goal is to drive safely in accordance with local traffic laws and attempt to match the master track speed (which you will be given) as closely as possible without exceeding the speed limit or driving unsafely.
+The second component is vehicle orienteering where your team will rack up points by navigating to as many locations as possible in the time allotted.
+Not all points will be easy to get to some some are worth more than others.
+We’ll provide you the locations but how you navigate there is up to you.
+You’ll do the TSD on Day 1 and the vehicle navigation event on Day 2.

 3. Is this a race?
 A: Absolutely not!

 4. How do you determine the winner?
-A: The winner is the team that accrues the fewest amount of points.
+A: The TSD winner is the team that accrues the fewest amount of points.
 Think of it like golf where low score wins.
+The vehicle navigation event winner is the team that accrues the most

 6. Why are you calling this a modified TSD rally?
 A: For several reasons: